Do military motorcycles and e-bikes have a future in the British Army, a few thoughts on the subject.

 The Problem of Endurance

-In much of the publicity around 16 Air Assault Brigade trialling the Sur Ron Light Bee there was a comparison Royal Enfield WD/RE ‘Flying Flea’ from WWII.
+In much of the publicity around the 16 Air Assault Brigade trialling the Sur Ron Light Bee, there was a comparison to the Royal Enfield WD/RE ‘Flying Flea’ from WWII.

-Battery swapping or filling a small fuel tank will be of a similar duration, but a 7-litre tank of fuel for the WD/RE weighs 5kg and the Sur Ron 38Ah battery, 10kg.
+Battery swapping or filling a small fuel tank will be of a similar duration, but a 7-litre fuel tank for the WD/RE weighs 5 kg and the Sur Ron 38Ah battery, 10 kg.

 It needs fuel to recharge (unless we are using solar), and over three hours to do it.